-Of these damages, approximately \$71 million relate to DuPont's contention that after creation of the Alliance, until and unless the Alliance assets are running at full capacity, Unifi should buy all of its external POY needs from DuPont, thus, taking business away from Unifi's other third party POY suppliers.
+Of the \$85.0 million of damages claimed by DuPont, approximately \$71.0 million relate to DuPont's contention that after creation of the Alliance, until and unless the Alliance assets are running at full capacity, Unifi should buy all of its external POY needs from DuPont, thus, taking business away from Unifi's other third party POY suppliers.
 Unifi does not agree that it was or is obligated to purchase these volumes of POY from DuPont.
 Had Unifi purchased these volumes of POY from DuPont, the Company believes that the prices it would have paid DuPont for such POY purchases would have been approximately at or below the prices it actually paid to its other third party POY suppliers.

-The remaining damages asserted by DuPont relate to an alleged approximately \$8 million issue regarding capacity utilization in the Alliance manufacturing facilities and approximately \$6 million in interest.
+The remaining damages asserted by DuPont relate to an alleged approximately \$8.0 million issue regarding capacity utilization in the Alliance manufacturing facilities and approximately \$6.0 million in interest.

-The arbitration hearings are currently underway and are scheduled during the remainder of November 2002.
+Scheduled arbitration hearings concluded on January 23, 2003 and the Arbitration Panel has currently advised the Company and Dupont that it expects to issue a final ruling at end of February 2003.
 The Company continues to deny DuPont's allegations and intends to vigorously defend against DuPont's claims and pursue its counterclaims.
-However, the outcomes of these claims are uncertain at this time and the Company is not making any assurances as to the outcome thereof.
+As the Arbitration Panel has not issued its final ruling, the outcomes of these claims are uncertain at this time and the Company is not making any assurances as to the outcome thereof.
 However, the ultimate resolution of these matters could be material to Unifi's financial position, results of operations and cash flows.

 The current business climate for U.S. based textile manufacturers continues to remain very challenging due to pressures from the importation of fiber, fabric and apparel, excess capacity, currency imbalances and weaknesses at retail.
 This situation presents a difficult business environment, and significant sustainable improvements cannot be assured presently.
 This highly competitive environment has impacted the markets in which the Company competes, both domestically and abroad.
-Consequently, management took certain consolidation and cost reduction actions during fiscal year 2001 to align our capacity with current market demands.
+Consequently, management has taken consolidation and cost reduction actions to align our capacity with current market demands.
 Should business conditions worsen the Company is prepared to take such further actions as deemed necessary to align our capacity and cost structure with market demands.
 Management believes the current financial position of the Company in connection with its operations and its access to debt and equity markets are sufficient to meet working capital and long-term investment needs and pursue strategic business opportunities.